JustinWinthers/quickTemplate/README.md

 ### How do I use it?
 The most common example of how to use this tool follows.
 Send in a an object literal and path to an html template.
-The default tokens for finding a variable to replace are ES6 tokens ${ and } for easy transition to ES6 templates.
+The default token delimeters for finding a variable to replace are ES6 tokens ${ and } for easy transition to ES6 templates.
 The object property names must match the variable names in the template.
 The object can be an infinite number of levels deep.